5 Miscarriage Myths Expecting Mothers Should Stop Believing

 When I lost my baby, I didn't know until the doctor did a scan and told me there was no heartbeat.
 Be sure to get frequent prenatal checkups so your doctor can monitor your baby's development.

 4. Miscarriage Is Caused by Stress and Negative Emotions (False)

 Although constant and long-term stress can affect a baby's development, according to Mayo Clinic, negative emotions alone do not cause problems for the fetus.
 An argument with your partner, stress at work, or everyday ups and downs will not cause a miscarriage.

 5. It Can Be Caused by Light Exercise (False)

 Many pregnant women (after getting a thumbs-up from their doctor) are actually encouraged to do some light exercise while pregnant.
 After all, exercise is important for our daily lives and helps our own health as well as the baby's.
 Light yoga or stretching will actually benefit the pregnancy, not increase the risk of loss.

 However, it is important to know that high-intensity exercise can carry a risk.
 Very Well Family has more information on what kind of activities should be avoided during pregnancy.

 1. Caffeine and Alcohol Should Be Avoided During Pregnancy (True)

 Alcohol and caffeine should definitely be cut out of your diet while you're expecting.
-According to the American Pregnancy page, pregnant women should decrease their caffeine consumption to less than 200mg per day; a lot of caffeine can actually double the risk of losing the child.
+According to the NHS, pregnant women should decrease their caffeine consumption to less than 200mg per day; a lot of caffeine can actually double the risk of losing the child.